Summer toboggan

-The type of track, safety features, speed and layout vary by manufacturer.
-The inventor of the Alpine coaster and a leading manufacturer of both types, with over 130 installations throughout the world, is Wiegand Sports GmbH.

 History

 The first form of summer toboggan was the alpine slide, which started in its present form in the 1970s.
-Josef Wiegand had envisioned the idea of creating a roller coaster ride for ski resorts that would take advantage of the topography of the land, rather than building a structure to create the elevation changes that traditional roller coasters required.
-His company Wiegand, incorporated since the late 1960s and based in Rasdorf in Germany, installed the first alpine slide with stainless steel tracks, rather than the customary fiberglass or concrete tracks, in 1975.
-The company developed and installed its first alpine coaster, under the "Alpine Coaster" trademark, in 1997.
+An early innovator, Josef Wiegand, had envisioned the idea of creating a roller coaster ride for ski resorts that would take advantage of the topography of the land, rather than building a structure to create the elevation changes that traditional roller coasters required.
+His company developed and installed its first alpine slide (with stainless steel tracks, rather than what became the customary fiberglass or concrete tracks), in 1975.
+Brandauer, Inc. installed the first alpine coaster in 1996 at the Karkogel Resort in Abtenau, Austria, followed less than a year later with the installation of the Wiegand alpine coaster, under the "Alpine Coaster" trademark, in 1997.

-However, a contradicting account shows that Brandauer installed its first alpine coaster in 1996 at the Karkogel Resort in Abtenau, Austria.

-Construction
+Construction and use

-Most summer toboggans are installed by ski resorts as an added year-round attraction, or they may be installed seasonally to augment income during summer months.
-For the latter purpose they are built using easily removable tracks that are placed over the pistes after the ski season.
-The tracks are devised for easy installation, with minimal impact to the topsoil and environment, as they are normally built close to the ground and take advantage of the natural elevation of the terrain.
-No concrete work is needed, except at the station.
+Summer toboggans are installed by ski resorts as an added year-round attraction, or they may be installed seasonally to augment income during summer months.
+For the latter purpose, they are built using easily removable tracks that are placed over the pistes after the ski season.
+The tracks are designed for easy installation, with minimal impact to the topsoil and environment, as they are normally built close to the ground and take advantage of the natural elevation of the terrain.
+Little to no concrete work is needed, except at the station.
 Bridges and pillars up to 5 m tall can be incorporated to negotiate roads, trails, ski slopes or water crossings.
-The track material is usually aluminum or stainless steel for low maintenance and durability.
+The track material is usually aluminum or stainless steel, used for low maintenance and durability.

 Closed-loop tracks include a lift system during the course of the ride.
 Some ski resort rides eliminate the long tedious climb up to the top by utilizing an existing ski lift to take riders to the top of the course, so that they can simply take a one-way downhill run back to the start station.

-Additional thrill elements for alpine coasters can include varying degrees of curves, dips and hairpin turns.
+Additional thrill elements for alpine coasters can include varying degrees of curves, dips, and hairpin turns.
 Large spiral circles (helixes) can be used not only as a thrill element, but also for reducing elevation.

 Depending on the track and brake materials, summer toboggans can sometimes operate throughout the year, even in light rain and snow.